Cover letter writing tips for 2019—sure to turn any boring letter into something employers want to read.

 It's the manager herself.

-Your cover letter first paragraph can start with any of these facts about the manager:
+Your cover letter opening sentences can start with any of these facts about the manager:

 - Her name.